 Director: David M. Harris

 David M. Harris has been the director of The Raleigh Ringers since January 1990, when he was instrumental in the formation of the group.
 David is a graduate of The Pennsylvania State University and has studied conducting privately with Dr. William A. Payn at Bucknell University.
-David was the director of the handbell program at Hudson Memorial Presbyterian Church, and has served Handbell Musicians of America (formerly the American Guild of English Handbell Ringers - AGEHR) as North Carolina State Chairman and as Area III Treasurer.
-He chaired the national committee that planned the very first Community/Professional Handbell Choir event, Pinnacle 2000, which was held in Las Vegas, Nevada.
-David is in increasing demand as a clinician and guest conductor, and has led several national Handbell Musicians of America events as well as serving as the primary handbell clinician for denominational music events, such as those held at Montreat, Lake Junaluska and Lutheridge.
+David was the director of the handbell program at Hudson Memorial Presbyterian Church, and has served Handbell Musicians of America in several capacities: as All-Star Conductor, Ringing Track Conductor, Instructor for the National Seminar, North Carolina State Chairman, and as Area III Treasurer.
+He chaired the national committee that planned the first Community/Professional Handbell Choir event, Pinnacle 2000, held in Las Vegas, Nevada.
+In addition, David has led well over 200 handbell festivals and workshops in 36 states as well as in England, Puerto Rico, Canada, and the Caribbean.
+He has also been the primary handbell clinician for several denominational music events, including Montreat, Lake Junaluska, and Lutheridge (NC); Mo-Ranch (TX); Massanetta (VA); and the National Association of Pastoral Musicians (KY).
+He has written several articles for Overtones, the national publication of Handbell Musicians of America.
 After growing up in the Northeast, David moved to Raleigh with his wife, Kristina.
 Dave and Kris have three grown children and one granddaughter.

 Honorary Associate Director: Fred Gramann